Ultimate Guide To WordPress RSS

 • Feed Type: All Comments

-• Description: Comments feed – Contains the latest comments posted on your website or blog
+• Description: Comments feed – Contains the latest comments published on your site

 • Example Feed: http://yourdomain.com/comments/feed/